fakerone-li/SkipVAR/README.md

 - 📂 [GitHub Repository](https://github.com/fakerone-li/SkipVAR.git) – Source code and implementation details
 - 📄 [arXiv Preprint](https://arxiv.org/abs/2506.08908) – Paper published on arXiv
+- Welcome to our website!
+For more display effects, please visit our website: [Click here to visit our website](https://fakerone-li.github.io/SkipVAR-web/)

 ## 🔧 How to Use